NickMcBurney/storybook-vue3-router/README.md

 ```

 ### Custom Routes (with initial route)
-By default the decorator will default the starting route to `/`, if you want to change this you can pass as a paramtor to the decorator
+By default the decorator will default the starting route to `/`, if you want to change this you can pass as a parameter to the decorator

 ```typescript
 /* define our custom routes */